 The thing you have to think about when comparing the cost of a meal eaten in a restaurant and a meal eaten at home, is that buying the entire ingredient list might shore you up to the same cost of consuming the food in a restaurant but at home, these ingredients will go much much further.

 For instance, buying a whole head of romaine for a single salad is expensive, but when you consider that the same head of romain will make six or more salads, then you’re by far extending the value of the grocery goods.
 Check out this calculator to see how you can tighten up your own budget by cooking at home.

-The other benefit you might derive from eating at home is that it’s an investment in your health.
+The other benefit you might derive from eat at home is that it’s an investment in your health.
 Illnesses that you can contract from eating out frequently, including weight gain, high blood pressure, or insulin resistance, might all cause potentially expensive health complications and the requirement of long-term medications.

 The One Week Challenge

-If you’re still skeptical about the money-saving benefits of eating at home.
+If you’re still skeptical about the money-saving benefits of eat at home.
 Try a one week challenge, where you keep track of the money you spend for a full week on foods that you didn’t buy on your grocery trip.